There are five main elements that work in the favour of Internet scammers.

 What is very noticeable about scam emails coming from those Japanese subdomains is that the scammers always require replies to be sent to other email addresses, usually free Webmail accounts on Hotmail, Gmail, Yahoo, AOL and others.
 Obviously sending scams from this Japanese portal is OK, but scammers never receive replies to those Japanese subdomain addresses.

-If you get an email from an address such as email@example.com telling you that you will receive millions of dollars and you need to reply to firstname.lastname@example.org, then you can be assured that apart from the false promise of untold wealth that doesn't exist, the fact that you are asked to reply to a different email address screams that it is a scam.
+If you get an email from an address such as email@example.com telling you that you will receive millions of dollars, but you need to reply to firstname.lastname@example.org, then you can be assured that apart from the false promise of untold wealth that doesn't exist, the fact that you are asked to reply to a different email address screams that it is a scam.

 If you receive spam from any email addresses on the www.ocn.ne.jp domain or other known scam domains, there are fairly easy ways to deal with them, by blocking them on your email server directly or on your email program by setting up filters.
 How you will block unwanted scam emails will depend on how you receive your emails.
 If you are using your own domain-based email account, such as email@example.com, then you have a few choices as to how to do this.